Azure/AzureStackHCI-EvalGuide/nested/steps/1b_NestedInAzure.md

     -Verbose

 # Optional Parameter
-# Only used if you have existing Windows Server licenses with Software Assurance (See below)
+# Only used if you have existing Windows Server licenses with Software Assurance (See NOTE 3 below)
 # -LicenseType "Windows_Server"
 ```